200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-TimeTravelThaw.md

 ## Judge Comments

 I loved this mechanic of melting ice!
-Depending on where you live, this might be a very fast game, as you quickly run out of powers a desert climate! _- [Stephanie Bryant]_({{site.baseurl}}/judges)
+Depending on where you live, this might be a very fast game, as you quickly run out of powers a desert climate! - [_Stephanie Bryant_]({{site.baseurl}}/judges)

 Time Travel Thaw has a really innovative theme - the idea that ice is melting and wiping out what makes you you due to wibbly-wobbly timey-wimey stuff.
 I'm not sure how well it would work in play, but the introduction of an uncertain element to the game both lends urgency and keeps the one-shot game from spiralling out of control.
-I'd love to run this and amp up the enthusiasm of the players around the table. _- [Grant Howitt]_({{site.baseurl}}/judges)
+I'd love to run this and amp up the enthusiasm of the players around the table. - [_Grant Howitt_]({{site.baseurl}}/judges)